shinyamakita/squid-proxy/README.md

 # HTTP Proxy Server

 ## Introduction
-This project provides a HTTP proxy server to access Japanese services from outside Japan.
+This project provides a HTTP proxy server to access specific area services from outside Japan.
 Currently, this project supports HTTP proxy only.

 ## Prerequisites
 - Azure CLI